Skip to content

 7. Correct neurotransmitter imbalance.
 Natural remedies help balance neurotransmitters like dopamine, serotonin, norepinephrine, and GABA.
 These have a calming effect.

-8. Balance hormones.
-Hormones play a significant role in how your brain works.
-Many of the men and women I see are suffering from hormone-related anxiety.
+8. Balance hormonesHormones play a significant role in how your brain works.
+Many of the men and women I see are suffering from hormone-related stress and apprehension.
+Women with PCOS frequently suffer from anxiety as a result of hormonal imbalances that reduce the production of progesterone.

-The Benefits to Naturopathic Medicine for Anxiety
+The Benefits of Naturopathic Medicine for Anxiety

 1. Better ability to cope with whatever life throws you